brab0/appt-demo/README.md

 ## Contacts App
 Now the project base for our application is ready, lets get to work!

-First, lets remove the default generated log message of `MainModule` and create our database connector component called `ApiDatabase`:
+First, lets remove the default generated log message from `MainModule` and create our database connector component called `ApiDatabase`:
 ```javascript
 import { ApptComponent, TDatabase } from  '@appt/core';
 import { Mongoose } from  '@appt/mongoose';